lakal3/dllcall/generator.md

 To mark method as a safe_method it:
 - MUST NOT use stack more that 63k.
 Exceeding this limit will crash your program!
-- SHOULD NOT use any IO
+- SHOULD NOT use any IO.
+If you use any IO, call overhead of standard call is negliable vs time spent in IO calls.
 - SHOULD NOT last over 1ms.
 Use normal call if in any doubt
 - CAN NOT return result(s) in structure variables.
-You may still use pointer to return values as long as you are sure that these points to heap and not stack!
+You may still use pointer to return values
+- Fastcall can also break between Go version.
+If was broken in 1.21 and in 1.22 (Linux).
+It seems to work again in 1.23 as long as you are sure that these points to heap and not stack!

 *In order to support Go assembler in fastcall interfaces, Linux DLL loader was moved to separate package linux/syscall.
-Go´s inbuilt assembler wont work if package has any CGO code.
+Go´s inbuilt assembler won't work if package has any CGO code.
 See issue [19948](https://github.com/golang/go/issues/19448) for details.*

 This syscall library has similar methods to load and invoke functions from shared libraries that already exists on Go´s standard syscall library on Windows.